RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ### Configuration

 The modules are configured in their normal settings for CP/M. A jumper for the `PAGE` signal is shown on pin 39, although this can be done in any alternative way.
+To configure the RC2014 Pro see the jumper settings on the RAM Module and ROM Module, below pictures.
+Specifically the Pageable ROM Module needs to be configured for 32kByte Pages.

 Rather than spend time on long written descriptions, one picture is worth 2kByte.
-To configure the RC2014 Pro see the jumper settings on the RAM Module and ROM Module, below.

 <div>
 <table style="border: 2px solid #cccccc;">